Constructing a T-test for Value Function Comparison of Individualized Treatment Regimes in the Presence of Multiple Imputation for Missing Data: Application

 Our overall objective is to identify the most effective non-pharmacologic treatments for subpopulations of individuals, considering the challenges of adhering to a comprehensive healthy lifestyle based on public health recommendations.
 As a first step, we examine the potential variability in the effectiveness of exceeding 5 hours of weekly moderate-to-vigorous physical activity (MVPA) in reducing the risk of hypertension in the CHNS population.
 We seek to distinguish between participants who benefit from engaging in MVPA for more than 5 hours per week and those who do not.
 For participants who see no hypertension benefit from increasing their physical activity, it is possible to identify other potential interventions to consider, such as diet modification.
 Understanding which interventions confer optimal outcomes empowers individuals to identify the most effective and efficient behavioral treatments and their associated benefits.
-This knowledge can be highly beneficial, as individuals are more motivated to engage in behaviors when they are aware of their positive outcomes \citep{cane2012validation}.
-To address this research question, we tested whether a personalized physical intervention strategy would improve population-level health outcomes compared to a one-size-fits-all intervention.
+This knowledge can be highly beneficial, as individuals are more motivated to engage in behaviors when they are aware of their positive outcomes \cite{cane2012validation}.
+To address this research question, we tested whether a personalized physical activity intervention strategy could achieve population-level health outcomes comparable to an intervention that assigns high physical activity to everyone.